trick77/dockerflix/README.md

 Got a virtual private server with a U.S. IP address?
 **Then you've come to the right place!**

 Simply said, Dockerflix emulates what companies like Unblock-Us and the like have been doing for years.
-Dockerflix uses a man-in-the-middle approach to reroute certain requests through a (your) server in the U.S. and thus tricks geo-fenced on-demand streaming media providers into thinking the request originated from within the U.S. This so-called DNS unblocking approach differs vastly from a VPN.
+Dockerflix uses a man-in-the-middle approach to reroute certain requests through a (your) server in the U.S. and thus tricks geo-fenced on-demand streaming media providers into thinking the request originated from within the U.S.
+This so-called DNS unblocking approach differs vastly from a VPN.

 Since my [other  DNS unblocking project](https://github.com/trick77/tunlr-style-dns-unblocking) wasn't easy to install and hard to maintain, I came up with a new variant using [dlundquist's](https://github.com/dlundquist) [sniproxy](https://github.com/dlundquist/sniproxy) instead of HAproxy.
 To make the installation a breeze, I boxed the proxy into a Docker container and wrote a small, Python-based Dnsmasq configuration generator.
+Thanks to sniproxy's ability to proxy requests based on wildcard regex matching it's now so much easier to add support for a service.
+Now it's usually enough to just add the main domain name to the proxy and DNS configuration and Dockerflix will be able to hop the geo-fence in most cases.

 ## Docker installation